 Few questions seem to cause more conversation and anxiety in the lives of believers than those surrounding “mission” and “calling.”
 What is the mission of the Church?
 How do I determine God’s call on my life?
 Do my desires play into what God has called me to do?
 How should the church think about social justice?
 Does my work even matter?
 Michael Goheen and Jim Mullins’ new book, The Symphony of Mission: Playing Your Part in God’s Work in the World is a book written to help answer such questions, and does so with nuance, conviction, and plenty of practical advice.

 As their title indicates, Goheen and Mullins want readers to think of mission as a symphony God has written, where the whole involves many parts.
 The call of every Christian is to discover their part and learn to play it with fidelity and consistency.
-Goheen, theological director of the Missional Training Center in Phoenix, Arizona, and contributor to Whatever You Do, and Mullins, pastor of theological and vocational formation for Redemption Church in Phoenix and Made to Flourish city network leader, insist the first step in discerning your role in God’s mission is listening to the story of Scripture.
+Goheen, theological director of the Missional Training Center in Phoenix, Arizona, and contributor to Whatever You Do, and Mullins, pastor of theological and vocational formation for Redemption Church in Phoenix, Arizona, insist the first step in discerning your role in God’s mission is listening to the story of Scripture.
 “We need to listen to how God and his people have been performing the symphony of mission for thousands of years, to reflect on the biblical story and how it shapes us for mission,” they write.
 “When we do this …we will understand the nature and scope of God’s mission and how to join in.”

 Essential principles of God’s mission

 Goheen and Mullins are concerned that many believers bypass the act of “listening”and end up “vacillating between passion and apathy” for God and his work.
 In order to be faithful, we must be attentive and learn the basics of mission as seen in the Bible and throughout church history, which Goheen and Mullins distill to six principles:

 - From: Mission must be empowered by the Spirit.